ricardodejuan/grpc-kubernetes/README.md

 9. Get a new API KEY for Microservice 2 [Click](http://imdb.wemakesites.net/#anhcor-authentication)

-	Set the API KEY obtained to `microservice2/catalogMicroservice.js` file
+	Set the new API KEY to `microservice2/catalogMicroservice.js file

 10. Build Containers